akbaragha0712/Princeton-PPCL-PBM-Project/README.md

 ## Model 1 - Unaltered Model

 For our baseline model we will use historical prescendent in cases as the primary driver of our prediction.
-The data used to track historical treatment is available at the .["Cook County District Attorney Site"].(https://datacatalog.cookcountyil.gov/browse?tags=state%27s+attorney+case-level&sortBy=most_accessed).
+The data used to track historical treatment is available at the ["Cook County District Attorney Site"](https://datacatalog.cookcountyil.gov/browse?tags=state%27s+attorney+case-level&sortBy=most_accessed).
 To make a prediction we build an XGBoost model using only cases where the crime charged was in the Retail Theft category.

 ## Model 2 - Convert race of individuals to White